Kylie Adams-Collier

 For the next thirty years Kylie dabbled in various musical styles working in many different line ups around Sydney and her hometown of Bellingen plus many solo tours on regional country music festivals.

-Now in her late fifties, Kylie has many more songs to write and hopes that one day some songs will be published and live on far beyond her lifetime.
+Now in her mid fifties, Kylie has many more songs to write and hopes that one day some songs will be published and live on far beyond her lifetime.
 In a world of streaming and a flooded market, you never know what 's around the corner.

 Highlights